-TFORMn Keywords The value field of this indexed keyword shall contain a character string of the form rTa.
+TFORMn Keywords The TFORMn keywords must be present for all values $n = 1, \ldots, TFIELDS$ and for no other values of n.
+The value field of this indexed keyword shall contain a character string of the form rTa.
 The repeat count r is the ASCII representation of a non-negative integer specifying the number of elements in field n.
 The default value of r is 1; the repeat count need not be present if it has the default value.
 A zero element count, indicating an empty field, is permitted.
 The data type T specifies the data type of the contents of field n.
 Only the data types in Table 7.6 are permitted.
 The format codes must be specified in upper case.
 For fields of type P or Q, the only permitted repeat counts are 0 and 1.
 The additional characters a are optional and are not further defined in this standard.
-Table 7.6 lists the number of bytes each data type occupies in a table row.
+Table 7.6 lists the number of bytes each data type of bytes normal is a table row.
 The first field of a row is numbered 1.
-The total number of bytes $n{row}$ in a table row is given by where $r_i$ is the repeat count for field i, $b_i$ is the number of bytes for the data type in field i, and TFIELDS is the value of that keyword, must equal the value of NAXIS1.
+The total number of bytes n{row} in a table row is given by where r_i is the repeat count for field i, b_i is the number of bytes for the data type in field i, and TFIELDS is the value of that keyword, must equal the value of NAXIS1.